NewYorkImperialist/NewYorkImperialist/README.md

 # Hi, I'm Jayden Lin!

+Carbon based life-form
+<!--
 ### My goal is to explore how to use the full potential of computers through programming.
-<!--

 ### Mathematics & Computer Science Student at Northeastern University